citusdata/citus_docs/aboutcitus/concepts.rst

 Reference tables are typically small, and are used to store data that is relevant to queries running on any worker node.
 For example, enumerated values like order statuses, or product categories.

 When interacting with a reference table we automatically perform two-phase commits (`2PC <https://en.wikipedia.org/wiki/Two-phase_commit_protocol>`_) on transactions.
 This means that Citus makes sure your data is always in a consistent state, regardless of whether you are writing, modifying, or deleting it.

+The :ref:`reference_tables` section talks more about these tables and how to create them.

 Type 3: Local Tables
 ~~~~~~~~~~~~~~~~~~~~